RasaHQ/rasa/docs/core/retrieval-actions.rst

 .. warning::

-   Since the feature is experimental, retrieval actions are not supported by Rasa-X and interactive learning within Rasa.
+   Since the feature is experimental, retrieval actions are not currently supported by Rasa-X and interactive learning within Rasa.
 Using them may lead to unexpected behaviour.